Charmaine-Burrus/car-dealership-app/README.md

 1.Install Eclipse

-2.Go to this path : File -> İmport -> Git -> Projects From Git ->  Clone URI
+2.Go to this path: File -> İmport -> Git -> Projects From Git ->  Clone URI

 3.In the URI section copy and paste this: https://github.com/Charmaine-Burrus/car-dealership-app

-4.Fill the user and password blanks with the username and password of your Github account.
+4.In the same window, fill the user and password blanks with the username and password of your Github account.

-5.Next the scrrens and finish the import project.

-6.Skip the screen and finish the import project.
+5.Click Next several times to finish the importing the project.

+6.In the Project Explorer, copy the Dealership files folder.

-7.Save the Dealership files to your documents folder.
+7.Save Dealership files to the documents folder of your machine.

+8.From the Project Explorer, go to: Java Resources -> src -> com.claim -> Dealership.java

-8.Change the path field in Dealership class to match your local file path.
+9.In Dealership.java set the path variable to match your local file path.

-9.Go this path : Right click of the project -> New -> Other -> Server -> Tomcat v8.5 server and create this server.

-10.Take the content of server.xml and context.xml in the ServerConfings folder and replace with Servers'.

-11.Run the project with using the Tomcat v8.5 server.
+10.To run the app, right clisk this project in Project Explorer -> Run As -> Run on Server -> Apache -> select your installed version -> Next -> select the folder where Tomcat is installed -> Finish

 12.For better viewing, copy & paste the URL into your preferred web browser.